TalShaf93/DTE-Portal-App/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Development login bypass

+Set the environment variable `VITE_AUTH_BYPASS=true` to bypass the API-based authentication during local development.
+When enabled, you can sign in with username `admin` and password `12345` without the backend running.